 Summer Study Abroad - Contemporary Fine Art Practice

-This is an interdisciplinary fine art course that aims to provide an innovative and experimental approach to the making and development of your work ...more information below
+This is an interdisciplinary 3 week fine art course that aims to provide an innovative and experimental approach to the making and development of your work ...more information below.

 The course is aimed at students with a strong commitment and an inquisitive approach to contemporary art practice.

-In previous years, students have found the following materials & equipment useful to bring with them:
+In previous years, students have found the following materials and equipment to be useful to bring with them:

 The course does not have a bias towards a particular media or discipline, and encourages you to be concept-led, which means you could make anything, with anything.
 If you tend to work with specific materials or equipment, please bring these with you, where practical.

-Please bring some photographs of your recent work to the first day.
+- You will also be expected to bring photographs of your recent work to your first class.

-Summer Study Abroad - Contemporary Fine Art Practice (PDF 206KB) course handbook.
+Summer Study Abroad - Contemporary Fine Art Practice (PDF 205KB) course handbook.

 Non-native English speaking students need a minimum English score of IELTS 6.0 (or equivalent) in order to join the course.